mddanishyusuf/nocodeapi-privacy-policy/README.md

 <p>
 NoCodeAPI takes reasonable steps to protect the Personal Data provided via the Services from loss, misuse, and unauthorized access, disclosure, alteration, or destruction.
-However, no Internet or email transmission is ever fully secure or error free.
+However, no Internet or email transmission is ever fully secure or error-free.
 In particular, email sent to or from the Services may not be secure.
 Therefore, you should take special care in deciding what information you send to us via email.
 Please keep this in mind when disclosing any Personal Data to NoCodeAPI via the Internet.